roots/sage/README.md

 Sage is a WordPress starter theme with a modern development workflow.

 **Sage 10 is in active development and is currently in alpha.
-The `master` branch tracks Sage 10 development.
+The `10.0.0-dev` branch tracks Sage 10 development.
 If you want a stable version, use the [latest Sage 9 release](https://github.com/roots/sage/releases/latest).**

 ## Features